Parameter estimation and Bayesian Inference Fundamentals#

 We’ll start with Microwave A, which had 3 positive reviews and 0 negative reviews.
 For now, we’ll just explore a few different choices and look at the outcomes.
 Later, we’ll discuss which choice of prior could be a better fit for this particular problem.

-# Plots a Beta distribution with a Beta(1, 1) prior (the first two arguments)
+# Plots a beta posterior resulting from a Beta(1, 1) prior (the first two arguments)

 # and 3 positive observations and 0 negative observations (the second two arguments)